Betwa River

-The Betwa (Sanskrit: वेत्रावती) is a river in central and northern India, and a tributary of the Yamuna.
+The Betwa (Sanskrit: वेत्रवती) is a river in central and northern India, and a tributary of the Yamuna.
 It rises in the Vindhya Range (Raisen) just north of Hoshangabad (Narmadapuram) in Madhya Pradesh and flows northeast through Madhya Pradesh before entering Uttar Pradesh after flowing through Orchha.
 Nearly half of its course, which is not navigable, runs over the Malwa Plateau.
 The confluence of the Yamuna and the Betwa rivers is in Hamirpur district in Uttar Pradesh, where Yamuna flows northward and Betwa approaches from south of Hamirpur.

 The Indian Navy named one of its frigates INS Betwa in honour of the river.

 History

 River Betwa is close to the 11th-century Bhojeshwar Temple at Bhojpur, Madhya Pradesh.

 In Sanskrit, "Betwa" is Vetravati.
 This river is mentioned in the epic Mahabharata along with the Charmanwati river.
-Both are The tributaries of Yamuna.
+Both are tributaries of the Yamuna River.
 Vetravati was also known as Shuktimati.
 The capital of the Chedi Kingdom was on the banks of this river.
 The length of the river from its origin to its confluence with Yamuna is 590 km, out of which 232 km lies in Madhya Pradesh and the balance of 358 km in Uttar Pradesh.
 By an interstate agreement between the states of Uttar Pradesh and Madhya Pradesh in 1973, the Betwa River Board (BRB) was constituted under the Betwa River Board Act, 1976.
 The Union Minister of the Ministry of Water Resources, the Chairman of the Board, the Union Minister of Power, the Union Minister of State for Water Resources, and the chief ministers and ministers in charge of finance, irrigation, and power in Uttar Pradesh and Madhya Pradesh are its members.